PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 $ which python
 /usr/bin/python
 ```
+-->

-To get the newer Anaconda Python implementation (recommended), simply load one of the available anaconda3/ modules.
+To get an Anaconda Python implementation (the recommended way to use Python), simply load one of the available anaconda3/ modules.
 For example:

 ```
 $ module load anaconda3/2020.7